sebastiaan-dev/time-capsule/Presentation/Rbac.md

 - [x] Create Roles with relevant permissions.
 - [x] Create RoleBindings to associate the Users/ServiceAccounts with the Roles.
 - [x] In the presentation, demonstrate what Users/ServiceAccounts can and cannot do.
-- [ ] Configure Role Based Access Control for the application.
-(2 points for each correct and useful role, with a maximum of 3 roles)
+- [x] Configure 3 correct and useful RBAC roles for the application.

 ## Information